pixelandtonic/CodingStandards/standards/PHP.md

 - Code *indentation* MUST use tabs, not spaces.

-- Inner-line code *alingment* MUST use spaces, not tabs.
+- Inner-line code *alignment* MUST use spaces, not tabs.

 - There MUST NOT be a hard limit on line length; the soft limit MUST be 120 characters; lines SHOULD be 80 characters or less.